eraybasar/pesdk-docs/_guides/ios/v6_5/concepts/localization.md

 ---
 layout: guides/content
 title: &title Localization # title as shown in the menu and
+description: The PhotoEditor SDK for iOS can be localized easily.
+Learn how to quickly set up your editor in the proper language for your target audience.
 menuitem: *title
 order: 0
 platform: ios